CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

       Quality control and path review are now displayed into the collection tree view when they are not linked to a tested aliquot.
-See "issue#3427: Add quality control and tissue review to collection tree view when data not linked to an aliquot".
+See "issue#3427: Add quality control and tissue review to collection tree view when data is not linked to an aliquot".

       TODO :